Time of supply

 Amount payable including GST$327

 My customer traded their old gold jewellery in for a new piece of gold jewellery.
-The trade-in value of the old gold jewellery ($1,600) is higher than the value of the new gold jewellery ($1,500).
+The trade-in value of the old gold jewellery ($1,600) is higher than the value of the new gold jewellery ($1,500, inclusive of workmanship fee of $30).
 How should I account for the GST on the sale?

-As an administrative concession, you are allowed to charge GST on the difference between the value of the new gold jewellery and the trade-in value of the old gold jewellery.
+However, as an administrative concession for the trade-in of gold jewellery only, you are allowed to charge GST on the difference between the value of the new gold jewellery and the trade-in value of the old gold jewellery.

 As the price difference is negative ($1,500 - $1,600 = -$100), no GST will be charged on the gold.
 GST will only be charged on the workmanship fee of $30.